espruino/EspruinoDocs/tutorials/ESP8266_Flashing.md

 Initial flashing on windows
 ---------------------------

+Esptool seems to work just fine on windows.
 These instructions assume that git and python available from commandline.
 Checked on Windows 7, git version 1.9.5.msysgit.0, Enthought Canopy Python 2.7.6, nodemcu dev board v.0.9.

 Start a command line, clone esptool, and run `python setup.py install` in esptool's directory (this step needs to be done only once):
 ```